 Theme Lead 22/23 23/24 24/25 25/26 26/27 Status Update Financial Management Strategic Director and S151 Officer 200,000 Review of earmarked reserves was completed in December.
 Further repurposing of earmarked reserves is being taken forward as part of Quarter 3 budget monitoring.
 Service Review Strategic Director 50,000 150,000 150,000 150,000 Community and Wellbeing service review underway.
 Timetable developed for further programme of service reviews which is now underway. £50k saving is built into the budget for 2023/24 but as yet it is not clear where this will be achieved.
 Outcome Based Budgeting Strategic Director / Head of Finance 47,000 47,000 47,000 This area of work will now be taken forward by the Head of Finance now in post Asset Management Head of Law and Governance and Monitoring Officer 25,000 25,000 25,000 The Council's landholdings have been identified and a surveyor is being sourced to undertake a tabletop review of potential development sites for disposal.
 Income Generation Head of Finance and Deputy S151 Officer 15,000 15,000 15,000 15,000 Two new income generating concepts were approved and incorporated into the budget for 2023/24: Community Lottery and Events.
 Achievement of this income target will be monitored.
 Further work will be taken forward by the Head of Finance now in post Contracts Head of Customer Services & Trans / Head of Built Environment Tbc Tbc Tbc Tbc Work has now commenced, and a project team has been established.
 Review of current contact management processes underway.
 The team will now focus on establishing the level of savings targets that can be achieved.
-200,00 65,000 237,00 237,00 237,000
+200,00 65,000 237,000 237,000 237,000

-6. GENERAL FUND
+5. GENERAL FUND

-- 6.1 The draft net revenue expenditure position for the 2023/24 year is estimated to be £7.53m and funding is anticipated to be £7.11m.
-A deficit of in the region of £422k would be achieved on this basis.
-The General Fund Budget Summary can be found in Appendix 5. - 6.2 This position represents a net increase in the net revenue expenditure of £934k and an increase in funding of £512k compared to the position in 2022/23. - 6.3 Since the Council budgets on an incremental basis, the individual changes compared to the 2022/23 position are set out in Appendix 4.
-The combined position of changes proposed to the 2022/23 position are:

-- 6.3.1 Funding additional funding of £512k

-- 6.3.2 Savings £1.593m

-- 6.3.3 Cost pressures £2.472m

-- 6.4 The following chart shows the level of core statutory services and discretionary services costs included in the 2023/24 budget.
+- 5.1 The draft net revenue expenditure position for the 2023/24 year is estimated to be £7.53m and funding is anticipated to be £7.1m.
+A deficit of in the region of £430k would be achieved on this basis.
+The General Fund Budget Summary can be found in Appendix 5. - 5.2 This position represents a net increase in the net revenue expenditure of £934k and an increase in funding of £504k compared to the position in 2022/23. - 5.3 A number of further changes were made to the budget estimates since the draft was presented to Full Council on 13 December 2022 these were reported in full in the report to PFDC on 7 February 2023.
+All individual changes compared to the 2022/23 position are set out in Appendix 4. - 5.4 The combined position of changes proposed to the 2022/23 position are therefore: - 5.4.1 Funding additional funding of £504k - 5.4.2 Savings £1.593m - 5.4.3 Cost pressures £2.529m - 5.5 The following chart shows the level of core statutory services and discretionary services costs included in the 2023/24 budget.
 The chart shows that discretionary services, on aggregate, generate circa £600k in income for the Council.
 Further work will be undertaken so that a more in depth analysis on the total spend of individual Core Statutory and Discretionary Service areas can be shared in future.